Skip to main content

 Downloadable Map to Sunset/Upper Rock City and Hiking Sites

 • From Morgantown, WV, take I-68 East to Exit 15 (Coopers Rock Road).
-At top of exit ramp make a right and follow road into Coopers Rock State Forest.
+At the top of the exit ramp, make a right and follow the road into Coopers Rock State Forest.

 • For Sunset & Upper Rock City Climbing Sites & Hiking:

 Continue down for approximately 4 miles to a large parking area known as the “climber’s lot.”
-This parking lot is the large overflow parking p rior to the concession stand at the forest.
-There you will see an Adventure WV or WVU pop-up tent and our friendly climbing staff waiting there to meet you.
+This parking lot is the large overflow parking p rior to the concession stand in the forest.

 • From Cumberland, MD, take I-68 West to Exit 15 (Coopers Rock Road).
-At top of exit ramp make a left, go over I-68 bridge and follow road into Coopers Rock State Forest.
+At the top of the exit ramp, make a left, go over the I-68 bridge, and follow the road into Coopers Rock State Forest.

 • For Sunset & Upper Rock City Climbing Sites and Hiking:

 Continue down for approximately 4 miles to a large parking area known as the “climber’s lot.”
-This parking lot is the large overflow parking prior to the concession stand at the forest.
-There you will see an Adventure WV or WVU pop-up tent and our friendly climbing staff waiting there to meet you.
+This parking lot is the large overflow parking prior to the concession stand in the forest.

 • For Sunset and Upper Rock City Climbing Sites and Hiking: All participants may park in either the regular parking lot or the large overflow parking area.
-Look for either a large Adventure WV or regular pop-up tent upon your arrival.
 No parking pass or validation is needed.

-• An Adventure WV staff member may be present to great you.
-You may also go directly to the Adventure WV or pop-up tent.
+• An Adventure WV staff member may be present to greet you.

 • Time will be provided to review/complete paperwork and use the bathroom before programming begins.

-• Once paperwork has been complete and reviewed, an Adventure WV staff person will guide participants to the designated climbing site.
+• Once paperwork has been completed and reviewed, an Adventure WV staff person will guide participants to the designated climbing site.

-• Once the short hike has concluded, trained guides and facilitators will conduct an orientation prior to your adventure.
-This is the perfect time to ask questions and ensure you understand the activity entirely.
-All gear is provided and no prior experience is necessary.
+• Once the short hike concludes, trained guides and facilitators will conduct an orientation before your adventure.
+This is the perfect time to ask questions and ensure you fully understand the activity.
+All gear is provided, and no prior experience is necessary.

 • Time will be provided to review/complete paperwork and use the bathroom before programming begins.

-• Once paperwork has been complete and reviewed, an Adventure WV staff person will conduct a pre-hike orientation for the entire group.
-This is the perfect time to ask questions and ensure you understand the activity entirely.
+• Once paperwork has been completed and reviewed, an Adventure WV staff person will conduct a pre-hike orientation for the entire group.
+This is the perfect time to ask questions and ensure you fully understand the activity.

 • Various portions of Cooper’s Rock will be explored during these guided hikes.
-Difficulty of the terrain may vary due to weather or the natural landscape.
+The difficulty of the terrain may vary due to weather or the natural landscape.

 Kayaking and Canoeing Near Cheat Lake